ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Overlapping Instances
 ~~~~~~~~~~~~~~~~~~~~~

-See the discussion throughout the proposal, particularly under `Effects and Interactions`_ for the difference in behaviour.
+See the discussion throughout the proposal, particularly under `Effect and Interactions`_ for the difference in behaviour.
 Guarded instances are validated eagerly for apartness, and that validation  applies incrementally.
 Eager validation means that once a set of guarded instances is accepted, instance selection applies instance-by-instance with no searching/comparing possibly overlapping instances, and no dangers of incoherence (especially from imports).

 Closed Type Families
 ~~~~~~~~~~~~~~~~~~~~

 CTFs are validated eagerly; the sequence of equations defines the overlap behaviour.
-See discussion and examples under 'Motivation' `Currently: Closed Type Families`_.
+See discussion and examples under 'Motivation' `Currently: Closed Type Families: Closed not Associated`_.
 As against CTFs, guarded Type Families' instances are stand-alone so can be distributed throughout the code, especially as Associated types.
 CTFs are closed, so it is only possible to add further equations by editting the whole TF sequence (which might be an import).

 To understand each equation, the reader needs to scan preceding equations to grasp the overlap logic.